fmidev/smartmet-plugin-timeseries/docs/Using-the-Timeseries-API.md

 the nearest valid point in the data will be searched if necessary using the given "maxdistance" condition.
 The default "maxdistance" is "60.0km".
-If a valid point is found nearby, "nearlongitude" and similar parameters will store the actual coordinate uesed.
+If a valid point is found nearby, "nearlongitude" and similar parameters will store the actual coordinate used.

+This feature is thought to be useful for example when trying to establish wave heights at the shore simply by specifying the name of the harbour or the city.

 ### Computed Parameters